Just1B/elixir-docker-dev/README.md

 You can pass the `--no-brunch --no-html` to `mix phx.new . ` for API only

     docker exec -it YOUR_ELIXIR_CONTAINER mix phx.new .

+Now edit `app/config/dev.exs` => hostname: "postgres" in the database section and :

     docker exec -it YOUR_ELIXIR_CONTAINER mix phx.server

 # Clear & Remove Volume